A Common Structure in PBW Bases of the Nilpotent Subalgebra of $U_q(\mathfrak{g})$ and Quantized Algebra of Functions: Introduction

 The layout of the paper is as follows.
-In Section \ref{a:sec2}, we summarize the definitions of $U_q(\geh)$ and PBW bases.
-In Section \ref{a:sec3}, we recall the basic facts on $A_q(\geh)$ following Kashiwara \cite{Kas93}.
-A fundamental role is played by the Peter-Weyl type Theorem \ref{th:peter}.
-The relation with the Reshetikhin-Takhtadzhyan-Faddeev realization by generators and relations \cite{RTF} is explained and its concrete forms are quoted for $A_n, C_n$ and $G_2$ \cite{Sasaki} which will be of use in later sections.
-Our new result here is the construction of a certain quotient ring $A_q(\geh)_{\mathcal S}$ of $A_q(\geh)$.
-The special elements $\sigma_i \in A_q(\geh)$ (Definition \ref{def:sigma}) and $\xi_i \in A_q(\geh)_{\mathcal S}$ (\ref{a:xidef}) will play a key role in our proof of (\ref{a:main}).
-In Section \ref{a:sec4}, we briefly review the representation theory of $A_q(\geh)$ in \cite{So1,So2,VS} and sketch the intertwiners for the rank 2 cases.
-Section \ref{a:sec5} is devoted to the proof of the main theorem $\gamma = \Phi$.
-It reduces to the rank 2 cases and is done without recourse to explicit formulae of $\gamma$ or $\Phi$.
+In Section~\ref{a:sec2}, we summarize the def\/initions of $U_q(\geh)$ and PBW bases.
+In Section~\ref{a:sec3}, we recall the basic facts on $A_q(\geh)$ following Kashiwara \cite{Kas93}.
+A fundamental role is played by the Peter--Weyl type Theorem \ref{th:peter}.
+The relation with the Reshetikhin--Takhtadzhyan--Faddeev realization by generators and relations~\cite{RTF} is explained and its concrete forms are quoted for $A_n$, $C_n$ and~$G_2$~\cite{Sasaki} which will be of use in later sections.
+The construction of a certain quotient ring $A_q(\geh)_{\mathcal S}$ of $A_q(\geh)$ and the special elements $\sigma_i \in A_q(\geh)$ (Def\/inition~\ref{def:sigma}) and $\xi_i \in A_q(\geh)_{\mathcal S}$ (\ref{a:xidef}) will play a key role in our proof of~(\ref{a:main}).
+In Section~\ref{a:sec4}, we brief\/ly review the representation theory of $A_q(\geh)$ in \cite{So1,So2,VS} and sketch the intertwiners for the rank~2 cases.
+Section~\ref{a:sec5} is devoted to the proof of the main theorem $\gamma = \Phi$.
+It reduces to the rank~2 cases and is done without recourse to explicit formulae of $\gamma$ or $\Phi$.
 Our method is to identify their characterizations under the correspondence $e_i \mapsto \xi_i$.
-In Section \ref{a:sec6}, as an additional result we show that this map actually extends to an algebra homomorphism $U^+_q(\geh) \rightarrow A_q(\geh)_{\mathcal S}$ for general $\geh$.
+Actually, this map extends to an algebra homomorphism $U^+_q(\geh) \rightarrow A_q(\geh)_{\mathcal S}$ for general $\geh$ as shown by Yakimov~\cite{Yak}.
+We give a direct proof of a part of his results in Section~\ref{a:sec6}.

-\section{Quantized enveloping algebra $U_q(\geh)$}
+\section{Quantized enveloping algebra $\boldsymbol{U_q(\geh)}$}